 While new to Denmark, we stayed as guests at the beautiful model’s parents’ family home.
-It was modern and comfortable and they were progressive and seemed, at least outwardly, not to be shocked that their daughter was staying in their house with a glamorous, but slightly wild Viking and his two little kids.
-After that we travelled together to the old family house, Hald Hovedgaard (Hald Manor), in Jutland where Tom had grown up.
-Although Hald Manor has been through various reincarnations and since 1999 is the ‘Danish Centre for Writers and Translators’, up until the end of WW2 it was the private family home of Tom’s parents, bought by our great-grandfather as a wedding present for his daughter Pamela and her Danish husband, Poul.
-After the War Poul sold the manor.
-In 1973 Hald Manor was called the student centre of Europe.
+It was modern and comfortable and they were progressive and seemed, at least outwardly, not to be shocked that their daughter was staying in their house with a charming Viking and his two little kids.
+After that we travelled together to the old family house, Hald Hovedgaard (Hald Manor), in Jutland where Tommy had grown up.
+Although Hald Manor has been through various reincarnations and since 1999 is the ‘Danish Centre for Writers and Translators’, up until the end of WW2 it was the private family home of Tommy’s parents, bought by our great-grandfather as a wedding present for his daughter Pamela and her Danish husband, Poul.
+Some time during the war Poul sold the manor.
+In 1973 Hald Manor was cited as the student centre of Europe.
 A place where students could visit in groups, stay and get a taste of Danish history, with a legend of a Danish ghost attached.
-Tommy somehow blagged the office for a student room for us and the stunning Danish model and we slept in a couple of bunks for a week or so while Tom, thrilled, gave us a guided tour of the old farm estate where he used to love helping out as a kid.
+Tommy somehow blagged the office for a student room for us and we, with the stunning Danish model, slept in a couple of bunks for a week or so.
+Tommy, thrilled, gave us a guided tour of the old farm estate, where he used to love helping out as a kid.
 The gardens from another time, before the war, were still perfectly landscaped.

-Tom related to us the legend of The Old Grey Lady of Hald, a ghost that had always been associated with the house.
+Dad related to us the legend of The Old Grey Lady of Hald, a ghost that had always been associated with the house.
 When we asked him what exactly that meant, he said: “Things would move around in the house.
 Sometimes the drinks of visiting German officers”.
 The door to his father’s study would open at odd times revealing no one behind it.
-Determined to get to the bottom of whether or not it was in fact the ghost, one day his father set up a flash camera beside the desk in his office and the next time the door opened he pulled the shutter, letting off a flash and a puff of smoke, capturing an image of the Old Grey Lady of Hald, which dad claimed was in a museum in Copenhagen.
+Determined to get to the bottom of whether or not it was in fact the ghost, one day his father set up a camera beside the desk in his office and the next time the door opened he pulled the shutter, letting off a flash and a puff of smoke, capturing an image of the Old Grey Lady of Hald, which dad claimed was in a museum in Copenhagen.
 In the living room he spoke about the night when all the top German brass were asked over for dinner.
-Tom, although only a toddler at that stage, loathed the occupying army and their overbearing authoritarian ways.
+Tommy, although only a toddler at that stage, loathed the occupying army and their overbearing authoritarian ways.
 He showed us where the long dining table had been and where on a big dinner night he had crept downstairs, snuck under the dining table and peed on the legs and shoes of each of the German visiting officers.
-Tommy subsequently received a thrashing, which wasn’t the first time.
-He was a gregarious child and always getting into trouble.
+For which later he received a thrashing.

-In the same living room, Tom pointed out the grand piano where his mother would play.
+In the same living room, Tommy pointed out the grand piano where his mother would play.
 The piano was still there, on a raised platform at the end of the large entertaining room.

 The Cottage in Kvorning, Jutland

-After Hald, in an effort to lay down some roots and settle down for a bit, we rented a little cottage with a garden in Kvorning, a small village in Jutland not far from Viborg and Aarhus.
+After Hald, in an effort to settle down for a bit, we rented a little cottage with a garden in Kvorning, a small village in Jutland, not far from Viborg and Aarhus.

 The owner of the only supply shop for miles around was a friend of the family in Copenhagen.
-Other than that there were only a few farms and a petrol station and that was it for miles.
-We used to cycle a couple of miles every morning to the nearest school along a disused railway track with our packed lunches of cod roe and tomato sandwiches.
+Other than that there were only a few farms and a petrol station and that was it, for miles.
+We used to cycle a few miles every morning to the nearest school along a disused railway track with our packed lunches of cod roe and tomato sandwiches.

 Although the Danes were almost all entirely lovely people, our school teacher in Hammershøj was not one of them.
 She was fairly old fashioned and it didn’t take much before she’d haul you up by the ear.
-School is always rough.
-There was one nasty piece of work – a bully called Henning – in the school.
-He was getting the better of us individually and in what I thought was an impressively straightforward manner Jake and I teamed up to tackle him together – one of us grabbing him by the top and the other by his feet.
-After our little game of British Bulldog we really had no more problems with Henning.
+There was also a bully called Henning, a pupil.
+He was getting the better of us individually and in what I thought was an impressively straightforward manner Jake and I teamed up to tackle him together – one of us grabbing him at the top and the other by his feet.
+After this we had no more problems with Henning.

 But other than that life for us was mostly pretty idyllic.
-Dad bought cutlery, some pots and pans and dubiously unbreakable 70s plates and cups, which he then proceeded to test by tossing them into the air and dropping the lot on the kitchen floor.
+Dad bought cutlery, some pots and pans and unbreakable 70s plates and cups, which he then proceeded to test by tossing them into the air and dropping the lot on the kitchen floor.
 Nothing broke.
-We got a new puppy which Tom named ‘Happy’.
-There was even an apple and pear split fruit tree in the cottage garden and dad somehow got a job clearing woodland in nearby areas, to thin them out so they could grow again more healthily.
-He essentially became a lumberjack and it made him very fit.
+We got a new puppy which dad named ‘Happy’.
+There was even an apple and pear split fruit tree in the cottage garden and dad somehow got a job clearing woodland in nearby areas, thinning them out so they could grow again more healthily.
+The work made him very fit.

 We made friends with a family in Jutland and more cosmopolitan friends with a family in Viborg, the nearest metropolitan centre, where I fell for a slightly older girl who was out with her friend, looking in the window at the upcoming films in the cinema.
 We spoke to the two young teenage girls – Jake and I must have been all of eight and ten – and struck up a friendship after chatting with them.
 Such is the open nature of the Danish people.
 Something like that would just never happen in England, where the age difference would have meant that we’d never met.
 She herself said she was too old for me, but was curious about the two English boys and flattered by the strange encounter in the entrance of the cinema in Viborg.